digitalmacgyver/vedit/README.rst

   - `Example 1: Clip 2 seconds out of the middle of a video`_
   - `Example 2: Resize a video with PAD, CROP, or PAN`_

-  - `Example 1`_: Clip 2 seconds out of the middle of a video
-  - `Example 2`_: Resize a video with PAD, CROP, or PAN
-  - `Example 3`_: Put two videos next to each other
+  - `Example 3: Put two videos next to each other`_
-  - `Example 4`_: Replace the audio track of a video
+  - `Example 4: Replace the audio track of a video`_
-  - `Example 5`_: Overlay videos on top of other videos
+  - `Example 5: Overlay videos on top of other videos`_
-  - `Example 6`_: Cascade overlayed videos and images on top of a base video or image
+  - `Example 6: Cascade overlayed videos and images on top of a base video or image`_
-  - `Example 7`_: Add an overlay image, such as a watermark
+  - `Example 7: Add an overlay image, such as a watermark`_

 - `Module Concepts`_